0xffchain/multisig-contract/README.md

 ## Access Control

-Todo
-1. Build the constructor function to update signers and threshold.
+- [x] Build the constructor function to update signers and threshold
-2. Add modifier to update
+- [x] Add modifier to update
-3. Write test cases for functions and state variable.
+- [x] Write test cases for functions and state variable

-### What are we working on?
+### [TM Q1] What are we working on?
 The access control for the multisig contract, which should dictate who has access to what  entry points in the contract.

  **What are the entry points**